Disclaimer :: This post contains affiliate links. Fort Worth Moms may receive a commission if you make a purchase using these links.

 I grew up in New Hampshire, which is a wildly different climate from Texas (to say the least).
 I mourn the fact that my children won’t have an ocean three miles down the road and some of the best skiing mountains less than two hours away.
 But I’ve been here for more than 10 years and, I’ll admit, I’ve gotten soft.
 When cold weather hits, I quickly feel the draw to stay inside, fire blazing, TV on.

-So I’m committing to spend more time outside this winter and stocking up on new winter gear for the whole family.
-Here are a few things we can do this winter to get outside — and maybe feel a little happier and healthier.
+So I’m committing to spend more time outside this winter and stocking up on new cold gear for the whole family.
+Here are a few winter activities to get outside with your kids — and maybe feel a little happier and healthier.

 - Support local and visit a farmer’s market (most cities in Tarrant County have one!).